Blog

 An ongoing employee training checklist serves as a valuable tool for organizations to ensure that their training programs are well-planned, comprehensive, and effective.

-Below is a checklist to guide you in developing and implementing successful ongoing employee training initiatives:
+Below are the key takeaways and a checklist to guide you in developing and implementing successful ongoing employee training initiatives:

 • Identify the specific skills and knowledge gaps within the organization.